Dennis Murray (politician): Ohio House of Representatives

 With incumbent and Ohio Democratic Party Chairman Chris Redfern unable to run again due to term limits, Murray received the nomination to replace him.
 In the general election, he defeated Republican Ed Enderle with 53.22% of the vote to take his first term.

-In 2010, Republicans saw Murray as potentially vulnerable and fielded Jeff Krabill, a marketing form owner and Sandusky City School Board member, to try to knock him off.
+In 2010, Republicans saw Murray as potentially vulnerable and fielded Jeff Krabill, a marketing firm owner and Sandusky City School Board member, to try to knock him off.
 However, he managed to keep his seat with 49.06% of the electorate, less than 1000 votes more than Krabill.
 Murray was sworn into a second term on January 3, 2011.
 He served on the committees of Judiciary and Ethics (as ranking member), Commerce and Labor, and Agriculture and Natural Resources.
 He also served on the Great Lakes – St. Lawrence River Basin Water Resources Compact Advisory Board; and the Turnpike Legislative Review Committee.

 Initiatives and positions

 Corporate welfare

 Murray has been a vocal opponent of Governor John Kasich's plan to privatize the Ohio Department of Development.
 Along with Michael J. Skindell, Murray has filed a lawsuit against Ohio Governor John Kasich's JobsOhio privatization measure, which Murray has called unconstitutional.
 One quarrel with the initiative is that under the Ohio Constitution, the Governor is unable to hold two positions, which would occur under JobsOhio.
 Murray has stated he will continue to challenge the provisions.

 In yet another move that sought to challenge Ohio Governor John Kasich, Murray has challenged Kasich to withhold his campaign pledge to not allow drilling on Lake Erie.
 Kasich has proposed leasing state properties for potential drilling for oil and natural gas.